immstudios/nxtools/README.md

 ### datestr2ts

-Converts YYYY-MM-DD string to unix timestamp.
+Converts a `YYYY-MM-DD` string to an unix timestamp.

 By default, start of the day (midnight) is returned.